Foster the People: 2016–2018: Sacred Hearts Club

 On October 9, 2016, Foster the People played at the Rocking the Daisies Music Festival, performing three new songs from their upcoming third studio album: "Lotus Eater", "Doing It For The Money", and "Pay the Man".
 On April 5, 2017, the band announced a world tour set to start in the summer.
 On April 27, 2017, the band released an EP, III, composed of three songs from their upcoming third studio album ("Pay the Man", "Doing It for the Money", and "SHC").
 With this release, it was announced that their next full album would be released in June or July.
 This was also the group's first recording for which longtime touring/studio musicians Isom Innis (son of Restless Heart's Dave Innis) and Sean Cimino were attributed as official members.
 On June 13, the band announced the title and tracklisting of third album Sacred Hearts Club, that was released on July 21.
 The band ended the first month of 2018 by performing live in the Asian Pacific region.
 In March 2018, the band provided vocals on "Ride or Die" by The Knocks.
 Recently, the band has witnessed the resounding success of "Sit Next to Me", reaching over 200 million streams on Spotify and over 100 million plays on YouTube.
-Commenting on the song's slow-burning success, Mark Foster said, "It’s kind of crazy to me that it’s been on the radio for so long and it keeps continuing to grow.
-I guess it’s a sleeper. [...]
-It’s such a good feeling to write something that resonates and breaks the mold of the status quo.
-That's what happened with 'Pumped Up Kicks' and it’s happening again with 'Sit Next to Me.'
+Commenting on the song's slow-burning success, Mark Foster said, "It's kind of crazy to me that it's been on the radio for so long and it keeps continuing to grow.
+I guess it's a sleeper. [...]
+It's such a good feeling to write something that resonates and breaks the mold of the status quo.
+That's what happened with 'Pumped Up Kicks' and it's happening again with 'Sit Next to Me.'
 I love timeless pop."

 They have also expressed their feelings on the recent spike in gun violence in the United States by showing their support for leaders of the March on Washington for Gun Control and other protests.

-2018–2020: Pick U Up EP and departure from Columbia Records
+2018–2021: In the Darkest of Nights, Let the Birds Sing EP, departure from Columbia Records, and departure of Mark Pontius

-Starting from November 6, 2018, the band would periodically release a new single every three to four months, culminating in what would be known as the Pick U Up EP.
-The EP, also called the "Columbia Singles" by fans, consisted of the four songs "Worst Nites", "Style", "Imagination", and "Pick U Up", all released within the window of November 6, 2018 to September 6, 2019.
-All singles would eventually be accompanied by a music video that were directed by Mark Foster, who had previously only directed one music video, Pseudologia Fantastica back in 2014.
+From November 6, 2018, the band would periodically release a new single every few months.
+These consisted of the four songs “Worst Nites”, “Style”, “Imagination”, and “Pick U Up”, all released between November 6, 2018, to September 6, 2019, though they were never included on an album.
+Each single would eventually be accompanied by a music video that was directed by Mark Foster, who had previously only directed one music video, "Pseudologia Fantastica" back in 2014.
 Young & Sick, who designed the cover art for Torches and Supermodel, designed all the cover art for each single as well.

-Imagination gained notable popularity compared to the rest of the EP, boasting over 110 million streams on Spotify and over 82 million views on YouTube.
+Imagination gained notable popularity compared to the rest of the singles, boasting over 110 million streams on Spotify and over 82 million views on YouTube.